 In accordance with the Western Michigan University and Graduate College policies, all applicants are expected to meet the same academic standards required for admission consideration.
 The minimum academic requirements vary, however, by degree level, discipline and admission type.
-See details further below this section.
+International applicant requirements are addressed below.

 Bachelor's degree from an accredited institution, indicated on an official transcript.

 An overall grade point average of at least 3.0 in the last two years of undergraduate work.
 Students who do not meet the minimum GPA requirements may be considered but, if admitted, will be admitted on a conditional status with the expectation of receiving and maintaining a 3.0 GPA after the first semester and maintaining that GPA.

 Evidence of having met any additional admission requirements stipulated by the individual degree program.